Acceptance by Design

 Open this when:

-the news, social media, or life feels overwhelming
+• the news, social media, or life feels overwhelming

-you can’t think clearly
+• you can’t think clearly

-you feel stuck, flooded, or shut down
+• you feel flooded, stuck, or shut down

-you need to feel like yourself again before making decisions
+• you need to feel like yourself again before making decisions

 You don’t need motivation.